gnolang/blog/posts/2025-01-30_gnops/README.md

 ### Join the Gno DevOps Community

 gnops.io is a community-driven initiative aimed at building the future of DevOps in gno.land.
-Whether you are a developer, operator, or validator, you’ll want to explore gnops.io and contribute to shaping  best practices for a
+Whether you are a developer, network operator, or validator, your contributions today help establish the standards, and best practices that new builders will follow.

 Check out [gnops.io](https://gnops.io/) today and become part of the Gno DevOps community!